Ten Facts About the Battle of Ball's Bluff

 Despite the fact that the site where the early morning skirmishing took place on October 21st has been lost to development, the battlefield remains well preserved today.
 The Northern Virginia Regional Park Authority owns 223 acres of the original battlefield along with the Ball’s Bluff Battlefield National Cemetery, all of which has become Ball’s Bluff Battlefield Regional Park.
 The NVRPA has cleared trees to give the battlefield much the same appearance as it would have had 152 years ago, and new improvements, including interpretive trails, guided tours, and updated signs have made Ball’s Bluff a significant preservation site.
 In addition, Ball’s Bluff Battlefield Park has begun the practice of commemorating the battle through holding battlefield illuminations.

-Fact # 10: The Civil War Trust is working to save 3 acres at the Ball’s Bluff Battlefield.
+Fact # 10: The Civil War Trust saved 3 acres at the Ball’s Bluff Battlefield in 2013.